Chiropractic Care For Hip and Leg Pain

-In some cases of hip and knee pain you may need to consult an orthopedic surgeon to see if you require surgery.
-In our opinion this should only be considered when the less invasive approaches, such as physiotherapy, chiropractic and massage have been tried where relevant.
+In some cases of hip and knee pain you may need to consult an orthopaedic surgeon to see if you require surgery.
+In our opinion, this should only be considered when the less invasive approaches, such as physiotherapy, chiropractic and massage have been tried where relevant.

 How Chiropractic Care Can Help Hip and Knee Pain